 This is where the Alexander Technique comes in.
 With gentle hands-on work, an Alexander Technique teacher brings a student’s awareness to stabilized articulations, and guides the student to permit freedom and movement.
 The repeated experience of hands-on guidance increases the student’s awareness of himself, and teaches him to remove retraction and fixity from neutral posture.
 He may then learn to initiate movement without preparatory hardening and retraction.
 Hands-on private lessons are essential, because habitual preparation is very difficult to inhibit, and movement initiation by a teacher removes responsibility for the beginning of movement, making it far easier for the student to allow himself to move without preparation.
 Actually, good posture is dynamic, a condition in which all muscles are lightly active, from which all movement may be accomplished without any preparatory hardening or stabilizing.
 Running begins, in all vertebrates, with a release of the head and lengthening of the spine.

 Again, many of the muscles which extend the spine against the action of large muscles of the limbs are of small mass, and are only strong when organized in chains.
-The constant habitual retraction of the limbs inhibits spinal extensors, so it is important that one learn to allow the head and limbs to release outward in order to re-establish the spinal extensors.
+The constant habitual retraction and adduction of the limbs inhibits spinal extensors, so it is important that one learn to allow the head and limbs to release outward in order to re-establish the spinal extensors.
 One cannot simply “straighten-up” to good effect.

 So, in no particular order, here are a series of articles on aspects of running form.
 Hopefully, they can serve as guidelines for what happens in running when good use of the body is optimal.
 My unique contribution to running is my theory of the biarticular muscles in running (see: The Biarticular Muscles in Running).